madanyc/workfront-learn.en/help/fusion/12-exercises/devtool.md

 thumbnail: KT11057.png
 ---

-# DevTool
+# Dev tool

-Enhance your abilities to troubleshoot a scenario and ease complex configurations using the DevTool.
+Enhance your abilities to troubleshoot a scenario and ease complex configurations using the Dev tool.

 ## Exercise overview

-Install and use the different areas in the Workfront DevTool to take a deeper dive into requests/responses made and advanced scenario design tricks.
+Install and use the different areas in the Workfront Dev tool to take a deeper dive into requests/responses made and advanced scenario design tricks.

 >[!NOTE]
 >
->The Workfront Fusion DevTool is only available in the Chrome browser when using the Chrome developer tool.
+>The Workfront Fusion Dev tool is only available in the Chrome browser when using the [Chrome developer tool](https://developer.chrome.com/docs/devtools/).

    ![Devtool Image 1](../12-exercises/assets/devtool-walkthrough-1.png)

 ## Steps to follow

-**Install the DevTool.**
+**Install the Dev tool.**

 1. Download the "workfront-fusion-devtool.zip" document found in the Fusion Exercise Files folder in the test drive.
 1. Extract the Zip files to a folder.
-1. Open a tab in Chrome and enter chrome://extensions.
+1. Open a tab in Chrome and enter **chrome://extensions**.
 1. Toggle on Developer mode using the switch at the top right, then click the "Load unpacked" button that appears at the top left.
-Select the folder containing the DevTool (this is where you unzipped it).
+Select the folder containing the Dev tool (this is where you unzipped it).

    ![Devtool Image 2](../12-exercises/assets/devtool-walkthrough-2.png)

-1. Once unpacked, the DevTool appears among your other extensions.
+1. Once unpacked, the Dev tool appears among your other extensions.

    ![Devtool Image 3](../12-exercises/assets/devtool-walkthrough-3.png)

     **Use the Live Stream.**

 1. Start by opening the "Using Data Stores to sync data" scenario.
-1. Open the DevTool by typing F12 or function F1.
+1. Open the Dev tool by typing F12 or function F12.
 Or you can click the three-dot menu in the Chrome address bar and navigate to Developer Tools.

    ![Devtool Image 4](../12-exercises/assets/navigate-to-devtools.png)